second-order-thinking

 🛡️ Design Adjustments

-How can the action be modified to preserve first-order benefits while mitigating second-order risks?
+Modify the action to preserve first-order benefits while mitigating second-order risks:

 • Phase the change (test before full rollout)